CodePicnic/codepicnic-wordpress-plugin/readme.txt

 1. Embed CodePicnic consoles using the editor's button with the CodePicnic icon
 2. Paste a console's URL in the editor to automatically embed it
+3. Use the `embed` shortcode to embed a console in the editor using Text mode

 == Changelog ==